leon196/Choupichoup/README.md

 This will happen no matter what you do, so you can do whatever you want without pressure or a slowing down.

 There is still things that happen when you absorb all the thoughts of some one :
-you will **celebrate together by sharing colorful ideas**.
+you will **celebrate together by sharing colorful ideas**

 There will be the same celebration when you absorb a certain amount of knowledge.
-That threshold of maximum bubbles is because what you get is what you give. ![note][note]
+That threshold of maximum bubbles is because what you get is what you give. (and for the sake of the frame rate)

 ## Illustration